natenka/pyneng-book-en/docs/source/book/09_functions/1_create_func.rst

     In [15]: configure_intf('Fa0/0', '10.1.1.1', '255.255.255.0')
     Out[15]: 'interface Fa0/0\nip address 10.1.1.1 255.255.255.0'

-The function can return multiple values.
+Function can return multiple values.
 In this case, they are separated by a comma after **return** operator.
-In fact, the function returns the tuple:
+In fact, function returns tuple:

 .. code:: python